Rodgers-PAC-Lab/ABR2025/scripts/README.md

 First, download the data that we collected using the ABR measuring system.
 The data can be downloaded from Zenodo at this link (TODO: add link)

+Uncompress the downloaded file.
+On Linux you can do this using `tar xvzf ABR2025_data.tar.gz`.
+On other operating systems, try 7-zip.
-Unzip the downloaded file, which will create a directory called "ABR2025_data".
+Uncompressing the file will create a directory called "ABR2025_data".
 Take note of the location of this directory - you will use it in the next step.

 ### Specifying filepaths